 Houseplants can develop many problems, mostly due to environmental or cultural causes.
-Diseases are not that common on most houseplants grown indoors because environmental conditions are not favorable for plant pathogens to grow and infect the plants.
+Diseases aren’t that common on most houseplants grown indoors because environmental conditions aren’t favorable for plant pathogens to grow and infect the plants.
 However, there are fungal, viral and bacterial conditions that can affect them.
 Read on to learn more.

 Preventing Houseplant Problems